Lowest eigenvalues and formally self-adjoint fourth order elliptic differential operators: Introduction

-\begin{cor} Let $(M,g)$ be a smooth, closed connected Riemannian manifold of dimension $m \geq 1$.
-Let $A = T - \lambda_2 g^{-1}$, where $g^{-1}$ is the inverse metric tensor, and where $T$ is a negative semi-definite, symmetric $(2,0)$ tensor field on $M$.
-Let $P_g$ be the differential operator $\Delta^2_g - div_gAd$.
-Then there exists a sign-changing eigenfunction that is asociated with the lowest eigenvalue of $P_g$.
-This, in turn allows us to conclude that $P_g$ is not an ESLEES operator. \end{cor}
+\begin{cor} Let $(M,g)$ be a smooth, closed Riemannian manifold of dimension $m \geq 1$.
+Let $\lambda_2$ be the second lowest eigenvalue of $-\Delta_g$.
+Let $A$ be a smooth, symmetric $(0,2)$-tensor field on $M$.
+Let $P_g$ be a fourth order differential operator on $M$ that is given on functions by $P_g u = \Delta^2_g u - \text{div}_g(A(\nabla u)^\sharp)$.
+Then, $P_g$ has a sign-changing eigenfunction that is associated with the lowest eigenvalue of $P_g$, if there exists a smooth, symmetric, negative semi-definite $(0,2)$ tensor field $T$, such that $A= T-\lambda_2g$.
+This, in turn, allows us to conclude that if there exists a smooth, symmetric negative semi-definite $(0,2)$-tensor field $T$ such that $A=T-\lambda_2 g$, then $P_g$ is a fourth order Type 2 FSA elliptic differential operator on $M$. \end{cor}